How to upcycle an old table

 I was amazed at how the spray paint went on so even and how the table had transformed.
 At the time we were living in a home with lots of cream colours and it went perfectly with my surroundings.

 Picture of the table once completed.
 What do you think?

 Costs – How to upcycle an old table

 - Approximately £30 for spray paint and primer

 Since I have done this, we have moved and I am looking to resand and perhaps choose either a bright white or a chalky grey to suit the home.
 Currently undecided.

 For sanding, I found using an electric sander like this very handy- link (click on photo for the price)

 If you follow me on Instagram (official_inspired_by_t) you will know that I recently made a side table from a fallen tree.
-I will be blogging about this soon and also I did film the preparation which will go on to my youtube channel.
 Are you subscribed?
 My channel is called Inspired By T, love you to check this out.